What side effects are associated with taking high doses of niacin?

 Who might consider taking niacin?

-Lifestyle changes are also helpful in boosting HDL.
-These include:
+Lifestyle changes are helpful in boosting HDL:

-- Stop smoking if you are a smoker.
+- Stop smoking if you're a smoker.

 - Eat a healthy diet.